 - Run "Resize/Move Volume" function and combine Unallocated space to the partition(s) that you want to expand.

 Unlike read-only program, partitioning software will modify the parameters of associated disk, partition and files.
 Therefore, there's potential system damage and data loss risk especially when you shrinking and moving partitions.
-Remember to back up before any operations to a server, it is also important to run safe partition software.
+Remember to back up in advance and run safe partition software.

 Better than other tools, NIUBI Partition Editor has innovative technologies to protect system and data such as:

-It is also 30% to 300% faster because of the advanced file-moving algorithm, it's very useful when you move partition with large amount of files.
-Besides help fix Extend Volume greyed out issue in Windows Server 2016, it helps merge, copy, convert, hide, wipe partition, scan bad sectors and much more.
+NIUBI Partition Editor is 30% to 300% faster when shrinking, moving and copying partitions, because it has advanced file-moving algorithm.
+Besides help fix Extend Volume greyed out issue in Windows Server 2016/2019/2022/2012/2008/2003, it helps you merge, optimize, convert, hide, wipe partition, scan bad sectors and much more.